chenlinear/chenlinear.github.io/content/_index.md

 Hi, This is Chen Li (李琛)'s personal website, where I talk about Physics, Computer Science, and flims.

-I'm working on a bachelor's degree in Wuhan University.
+I'm working on a bachelor's degree in Physics, in Wuhan University.

 The website is currently unfinished, I'm still working on it.